zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/hybrid-search.md

 # Hybrid Search

 Hybrid Search refers to a search method that conducts multiple ANN searches simultaneously, reranks multiple sets of results from these ANN searches, and ultimately returns a single set of results.
 Using Hybrid Search can enhance the search accuracy.
-Zilliz supports conducting Hybrid Search on a collection with multiple vector fields.
+Zilliz Cloud supports conducting Hybrid Search on a collection with multiple vector fields.

 Hybrid Search is most commonly used in scenarios including sparse-dense vector searches and multimodal searches.
-This guide will demonstrate how to conduct a Hybrid Search in Zilliz with a specific example.
+This guide will demonstrate how to conduct a Hybrid Search in Zilliz Cloud with a specific example.

 ## Scenarios{#scenarios}